Digital-Image-Processing-PES-ECE/Agriculture-Crop-Monitoring-using-Veins-analysis/README.md

 AGRICULTURE CROP MONITORING  USING VEINS ANALYSIS

 ### Project Description:
-presents a dual-method approach for an analyzing leaf health by detecting abnormal vein widths and segmenting diseased areas using HSV-based color segmentation.
+ This project presents a dual-method approach for an analyzing leaf health by detecting abnormal vein widths and segmenting diseased areas using HSV-based color segmentation.
 The vein analysis identifies irregular structures and color segmentation highlights unhealthy regions.
 This approach aims to detect early pest detection precisily.
 #### Summary -
 This project we use vein analysis and HSV - based segmentation to automate pest damage detection.
 Vein irregularities often indicate early plant stress, while colour-based